What are the leading causes of semi-truck accidents?

 In order to minimize the risk of truck accidents, there are a variety of state and federal laws regulating trucking companies and truck drivers.
 Trucks must be adequately maintained and regularly inspected, and drivers are required to obtain special licenses and adhere to driving limits.
-Nonetheless, accidents involving automobiles and trucks often lead to catastrophic injures and even death.
+Nonetheless, accidents involving automobiles and trucks often lead to catastrophic injuries and even death.

-Reasons for Truck Accidents
+Reasons for Semi-Truck Accidents

 While truck drivers have a duty to exercise reasonable care not to injure others, trucks can be hard to navigate due to their weight and length.
 In addition, tractor-trailers take a long time to stop, even when traveling at normal speed and more so if they are speeding.
 In spite of state and federal rules and regulations, accidents involving big rigs occur for a number of reasons.